-the early signal peaks at a somewhat higher frequency of $\approx 100$ Hz in the GR case (G11 and G15) compared to $\approx 60$ Hz in the Newtonian case (N15).
-For model M15, the early signal is rather weak, but there is still a peak in the region around $\approx 70$ Hz in the wavelet spectrum, which is in agreement with the result obtained by Marek et al. (2009) for their $15M{\odot}$ model with the EoS of Lattimer & Swesty (1991).
+On the other hand, the typical signal frequency is less affected by such stochastic variations, and is therefore a better indicator for systematic differences, which are indeed observed: The gravitational wave spectrum of the early signal peaks at a somewhat higher frequency of $\approx 100 \text{ Hz}$ in the GR case (G11.2 and G15) compared to ≈ 60 Hz in the Newtonian case (N15).
+For model M15, the early signal is rather weak, but there is still a peak in the region around ≈ 70 Hz in the wavelet spectrum, which is in agreement with the result obtained by Marek et al. (2009) for their $15M{\odot}$ model with the EoS of Lattimer & Swesty (1991).
 There thus appears to be a tendency towards higher frequencies in the GR case.
-This frequency shift is probably the result of a different width and location of the region affected by prompt post-shock convection (cp.
-Marek et al. 2009 for this line of reasoning in the context of EoS effects on the gravitational wave signal): While prompt convection develops in the region between enclosed masses of $0.61M{\odot}$ and $0.77M{\odot}$ in model G15, the corresponding range in model N15 is $0.66M{\odot} \dots 0.83M{\odot}$ and $0.61M{\odot} \dots 0.71M{\odot}$ in model M15 and in the Lattimer & Swesty run of Marek et al. (2009).
+This frequency shift could be the result of a different width and location of the region affected by prompt post-shock convection (cp.
+Marek et al. 2009 for this line of reasoning in the context of EoS effects on the gravitational wave signal): While prompt convection develops in the region between enclosed masses of $0.61 M{\odot}$ and $0.77M{\odot}$ in model G15, the corresponding range in model N15 is $0.66M{\odot} \dots 0.83M{\odot}$ and $0.61M{\odot} \dots 0.71M{\odot}$ in model M15 and in the Lattimer & Swesty run of Marek et al. (2009).
 Interestingly, Marek et al. (2009) found a similar shift towards higher frequencies with the stiffer nuclear equation of state of Hillebrandt & Wolff (1985), for which the spectrum of the early gravitational wave signal is remarkably similar to that of model G15.

 The early GW signal from model S15 with simplified neutrino rates also shows a different frequency structure than that of G15.
-The dominant frequency is initially rather high ( $\sim 200$ Hz), but after 50 ms post-bounce, lower frequencies also appear in the spectrum.
-Again, the width of the layer affected by prompt convection is probably a factor responsible for this difference: In S15, there are two unstable regions, namely $0.77M{\odot}\dots0.88M{\odot}$ and $0.96M{\odot}\dots1.07M{\odot}$ , i.e. the convective region contains a significantly larger mass and is located further outside than in G15.
+The dominant frequency is initially rather high (~ 200 Hz), but after 50 ms post-bounce, lower frequencies also appear in the spectrum.
+Again, the width of the layer affected by prompt convection is probably a factor responsible for this difference: In S15, there are two unstable regions, namely $0.77M{\odot}\dots0.88M{\odot}$ and $0.96M{\odot}\dots1.07M{\odot}$, i.e. the convective region contains a significantly larger mass and is located further outside than in G15.
 It is noteworthy that the simplified neutrino rates change the entropy and lepton number profiles in the early post-bounce phase so drastically that the dynamics of prompt convection and the GW signal are altered significantly.